gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 **Answer:** Prefetching starts when a link appears on the screen so it works on mobile very well.

 **Question:** Does the lazy-loading technique apply to images hosted on a cloud based management service such as Cloudinary?
 **Answer:** There would need to be support added for Cloudinary.
 There's been talk about this but nobody has built it yet.
-Some CMSs like Contentful, Datocms, and sanity.io have added support gatsby-image.
+Some CMSs like Contentful, Datocms, and sanity.io have added support `gatsby-image`.

 **Question:** Does Gatsby provide a polyfill for IntersectionObserver (for older browser which don't support it)?
 **Answer:** Not by default as it's rather heavy.
 There's docs on how to do this though if you want to support it.
 It's a progressive enhancement so things will all still work in older browsers.
 They just won't be as efficient.